All about DTI

 What is the cost to become a doula?

-• The DTI full-spectrum program is $1697 online or $1897 in person.
+• The DTI full-spectrum program is $1,297 online or $1,897 in person.
 This provides 3-in-1 training and includes a year of membership (a $240 value).
 Many doula trainings are just a training — a short workshop without support for the journey beyond.
-Signing up with DTI affords you a 12-month program including a comprehensive curriculum with virtual support from your community every step of the way.
+Signing up with DTI affords you lifetime access to a comprehensive curriculum with virtual support from your community every step of the way.

 • Aside from the cost associated with purchasing books from the reading list, DTI's program is all-inclusive.
 There are no hidden fees or confusing processes to maintain your status as a doula.
 It's a misconception that DTI's program costs more.
 Add the total of separate workshops and required fees together from other programs, and DTI's full-spectrum offering is roughly the same.